rudra290/PatelRudraMayurkumar_RISC-V-SoC-Tapeout-Program_VSD/Week1/Day1/README.md

 The holdtime is time after the output. input should be stable. this is determine by in figure. here I notice that to setisfy the hold condition I have to play with the combinatinal circuit delay. which may be effect on clock frequency also.

+## 4. Labs using Yosys and Sky130 PDKs